zhouxiaomao/python-chirp/doc/index.rst

 Modes of operation
 ==================

+The internal operation is always asynchronous. libchirp is asynchronous across multiple connections.
+Often you want one peer to be synchronous and the other asynchronous, depending on what pattern you implement.

 Connection-synchronous
 ----------------------

-:py:attr:`libchirp.Config.ACKNOWLEDGE` = `True`
+:py:attr:`libchirp.Config.SYNCHRONOUS` = `True`

-* Sending a message only returns a success when the remote has released the message.
+* Sending a message only returns a success (`result()` or `await`) when the remote has released the message.

 * No message can be lost by chirp

-* For concurrency the application has to disable :py:attr:`libchirp.Config.AUTO_RELEASE`.
-  Then the application has to take care that the message is not lost.

 * If the application completes the operation inside the message-handler, messages will automatically be throttled.
 Be aware of the timeout: if the